Sam Finnikin describes his experience of being a NICE Scholar

 Elaine now works for the RCN where she is Clinical Service Accreditation Lead and supports professional learning and development in the North West.

 Her main interest is spread and implementation of innovation; supporting individuals or teams to develop evidence-informed practice and approaches to improvement in the real world of day-to-day practice.
-Associated areas of interest are quality improvement and clinical leadership.
+Associated areas of interest are

 Our current scholars